Carlos Dávila: Personal life

-Dávila's first wife, Herminia Arrate de Dávila, died in Chile in 1941, and Dávila returned to the United States with their two daughters, Luz and Paz.
+On 10 August 1918, Dávila married the artists Herminia Arrate with whom he had two daughters.
+In 1941, following Arrate's death in Santiago, Dávila returned to the United States with their two daughters.
 In 1950, he remarried, this time to Frances Adams Moore of Massachusetts, a widow with a daughter, Dolly, by her first husband.

 Dávila died on 19 October 1955, 14 months into his service as secretary general of the Organization of American States.